Jacob-Bordelon/Fall2020_CSC403_Project/README.md

 # Fall2020_CSC403_Project

-For this project, we implamented a Inventory System, Inventory GUI, Main Menu, Character Selection, Sounds and Effect, and an extra level.
+For this project, we implamented:

+* Inventory System

+* Inventory GUI

+* Main Menu

+* Character Selection

+* Sounds and Effect

+* an extra level

 # Contributers
 Andrew Hall,